 SOCIAL STUDIES COURSE OFFERINGS

-Global III-IV will cover world history from the Scientific Revolution through to the second war in Iraq.
-Topics covered will include the French Revolution, the rise of nation-states in Europe, World War I and II, and the Cold War.
+GLOBAL III-IV will cover world history from the Scientific Revolution through to the second war in Iraq.
+Topics covered will include the French Revolution, the rise of nation-states in Europe, World War I and II and the Cold War.
 We will cover contemporary phenomena such as the Green Revolution, pollution, and globalization.
-The coursework from Global I-IV culminates in a Regents Exam in June.

-PARTICIPATION IN GOVERNMENT (Senior Fall semester) is a senior level course in which students analyze the theories and ideas of how political systems came into being, in particular US government and democracy.
+PARTICIPATION IN GOVERNMENT (Fall semester) is a senior level course in which students analyze the theories and ideas of how political systems came into being, in particular US government and democracy.
 Students will draw comparisons between the US government and other government systems.

-ECONOMICS (Senior Spring semester) is a senior-level course which analyzes different economic systems and examines how societies allocate funds.
+ECONOMICS (Spring semester) is a senior-level course which analyzes different economic systems and examines how societies allocate funds.
 Students will investigate financial strategies which they will utilize in their personal lives.

-AP United States History is a rigorous college-level course that covers in depth the period from before the settlement of Jamestown to the post-Cold-War period.
+ADVANCED PLACEMENT UNITED STATES HISTORY is a rigorous college-level course that covers in depth the period from before the settlement of Jamestown to the post-Cold-War period.
 Students engage in exciting historical simulations and elaborate projects as well as lively debates and discussions.
-The course culminates in an Advanced Placement Examination in May.